algolabra-hy/algolabra-hy.github.io/ai_platform_test_eng.md

 ## Instructions for Downloading the Interface
 ![]({{ "/images/ailocal0.png" | absolute_url }})

-1. Start by downloading the [AI-local](https://github.com/game-ai-platform-team/tira-ai-local/releases/tag/v1.0.0) release from the repository (the .zip file in the picture).
+1. Start by downloading the **newest** [AI-local](https://github.com/game-ai-platform-team/tira-ai-local/tags) release from the repository (the .zip file in the picture, the picture is from the 1.0.0 release which is not the newest anymore).
 1. Unzip the file and launch the tira-ai-local program found therein (either from the terminal or by clicking on the folder).

 ![]({{ "/images/ailocal1.png" | absolute_url }})